kaipengm2/Virtual-Cell-Challenge-2026/README.md

 Inference takes about 10 minutes on the tested machine.
 Compression and packaging need approximately 39 GB and 29 GB of temporary disk, respectively. `pack.py` uses the installed vcc-cli 0.2.0 with all official checks; use `vcc prep` for other versions.

 MIT code license.
 External data retain their own terms.

+If you find this project useful, consider giving it a ⭐!